Kartarpur Corridor project completed, Pak flag hoisted

 ISLAMABAD: Prime Minister Imran Khan posted glittering images of the Kartarpur Corridor on his Twitter account and congratulated his government for readying Kartarpur, in record time, for Guru Nanak Jee's 550th birthday celebrations.

-Meanwhile, sources confirmed to The News that shake-hand or a meeting between prime ministers of Pakistan and India has been ruled out on the occasion.
-It is likely that senior officials will have informal meeting with former Indian prime minister Dr Manmohan Singh at Karatarpur Sahib who will be visiting on the inaugural day as an ordinary pilgrim.
+Meanwhile, sources confirmed to The News that handshake or a meeting between prime ministers of Pakistan and India has been ruled out on the occasion.
+It is likely that senior officials will have an informal meeting with former Indian prime minister Dr Manmohan Singh at Karatarpur Sahib, who will be visiting on the inaugural day as an ordinary pilgrim.

 ISLAMABAD: Prime Minister Imran Khan posted glittering images of the Kartarpur Corridor on his Twitter account and congratulated his government for readying Kartarpur, in record time, for Guru Nanak Jee's 550th birthday celebrations.

-Meanwhile, sources confirmed to The News that shake-hand or a meeting between prime ministers of Pakistan and India has been ruled out on the occasion.
-It is likely that senior officials will have informal meeting with former Indian prime minister Dr Manmohan Singh at Karatarpur Sahib who will be visiting on the inaugural day as an ordinary pilgrim.
+Meanwhile, sources confirmed to The News that handshake or a meeting between prime ministers of Pakistan and India has been ruled out on the occasion.
+It is likely that senior officials will have an informal meeting with former Indian prime minister Dr Manmohan Singh at Karatarpur Sahib, who will be visiting on the inaugural day as an ordinary pilgrim.